wieluk/psychopy_linux_installer/README.md

 ### Remove PsychoPy from the System Path

-During installation, PsychoPy adds a line to the end of your shell’s configuration file.
-Remove this line.
+During installation, a line is added to the end of your shell’s configuration file.
 The line typically looks like:

 ```bash
 export PATH="{install_dir}/psychopy_${PSYCHOPY_VERSION}_py${PYTHON_VERSION}/.bin:$PATH"